HungerHa/libreelec_addon_argononecontrol/README.md

 The installation process will try to add 3 configuration lines to the config.txt to enable the needed modules for I2C, IR and UART.
 This part is not bullet proofed, because it looks only for the first line.
 It skips the needed modification if the line "dtparam=i2c=on" is already there.
 Therefore it could be better to make a backup of ```/flash/config.txt``` before to see the different.

 A few things to do.
-The first 3 steps in square brackets are optional and are only needed if the dependencies cannot be resolved automatically and can usually be skipped:
+The first 3 steps in square brackets are optional and are only required if the dependencies cannot be resolved automatically and can usually be skipped.
+If they are needed they can be done manually within the add-ons menu section of the KODI GUI.:

 - *[ install RPi Tools (LibreELEC Repo -> Program Add-ons) ]*
 - *[ install System Tools (LibreELEC Repo -> Program Add-ons) ]*